Wayne Rooney rules out England return for 2018 World Cup

-Wayne Rooney has no intention to come out of international retirement to try to help England at the 2018 World Cup - should they qualify.
+Wayne Rooney has no intention to come out of international retirement to try and help England at the 2018 World Cup - should they qualify.

 England's record goalscorer called time on his career with the national team in August after falling out of favour with Gareth Southgate due to a lack of playing time at Manchester United.